jhvanderschee/hugobricks/content/docs/getting-started.md

 1. clone our repository
 1. enjoy a good looking ready-made Hugo website
-1. re-configure your 'bricks' and/or customize them
+1. change the content and order of your 'bricks'
-1. enjoy your custom, but easy to edit, website
+1. enjoy your custom, easy to edit, website

 ![](/uploads/illustrations/cuate/writing.svg)